How to Fix ADB Device Unauthorized Error – Comprehensive Guide

 4. Select “Search automatically for updated driver software” and follow the on-screen instructions.

-5. Once the driver has been updated, you should be able to use ADB without any issues.
+5. Once the driver has been updated, you can use ADB without issues.

 Updating your USB driver can be an effective way to resolve ADB Device Unauthorized errors.
 While the process is relatively simple, it is always best to consult.